gavinbarron/ghuntley/content/blog/welcome-to-seattle-washington.md

 - http://www.slatecoffee.com/ for knockout v60 third wave unburnt coffee
 - https://www.shop.storyville.com/ for good v60 third wave unburnt coffee
 - https://en.wikipedia.org/wiki/Monorail_Espresso for burnt by aussie standards but perfect by seattle standards expressos
+- http://cafecesura.com/ for decent coffee in Downtown Bellevue, they may not list a flat white but they make one that does not suck

 # books
 - http://www.adasbooks.com/